ShiboYao/embedding_imputation/tasks/language_modeling/README.md

 You can also use `run_main.sh` to run all of them at the same time.
 Replace the values in brackets as desired

+Replace:
+base: "google", "glove" or "fast"
+delta: an integer (8)
+seed: an integer to set seed (1)
+corpus_size: number of sampled lines (20000)
+p: number of iterations in APPNP (10)
+alpha: as defined in APPNP (0.1)

+omit `--cuda` if you want to run using CPU.